Battle of Baghuz Fawqani: Reduced momentum and continued civilian exodus

 On 12 February, civilians continued to flee on the back of dusty trucks filled with women and children bound for SDF-run refugee camps in northeastern Syria, primarily al-Hawl.
 The civilian truck drivers said 18 foreigners were among the dozens of civilians fleeing with them, including Russians, Turks, and Ukrainians.
 Regional and international journalists clambered over the edges of the trucks to find non-Arabs among the civilians, some shouting "France?
 France?"
 One fleeing civilian, a mother of five, described the bombing as "unimaginable".
 "There was no food.
 We ate grass from the ground like sheep...
 Daesh had blocked the roads and smugglers wanted thousands of U.S. dollars," she added.
 Two Muslim-convert French mothers that paid to be smuggled out of the enclave stated that "massacres" were taking place inside the town while many others starved.
 Only Syrian and Iraqi women were allowed to be smuggled out, according to the women.

 Violent clashes continued throughout 12 February; Coalition airstrikes bombarded entire districts, such as the Sheikh Hamad neighborhood, as the SDF captured the Baghuz-Bukamal Bridge and made advances in the Al-Khanafirah neighborhood.
-A fleet of 15 vehicles carrying U.S. soldiers was seen reinforcing a secondary front line as IS units used ambush tactics and fielded machine guns and anti-tank guided missiles against SDF positions.
+A fleet of 15 vehicles carrying U.S. soldiers was seen reinforcing a secondary front line, meanwhile IS units used ambush tactics and fielded machine guns and anti-tank guided missiles against SDF positions.
 Local eyewitnesses said IS was using trash and tire fires to fill the skyline with thick smoke to complicate Coalition airstrike capabilities and to make the air harder to breathe for SDF troops.
 Syrian reporter Mushin Khalil reported at least 14 SDF fighters were killed on the 12th in an IS counterattack that involved a suicide bomber.
 At the end of the day, SDF spokesman Mustafa Bali announced that IS controlled only 1 square kilometer of territory, and that all the people remaining there were IS militants and their families.
-Meanwhile, SOHR reported that U.S. officials demanded IS surrender 40 tons of stolen gold the group possessed in exchange for safe-passage to an "undisclosed location" during reported ongoing negotiations.
+Meanwhile, SOHR reported that U.S. officials demanded IS surrender 40 tons of stolen gold the group possessed in exchange for safe-passage to an "undisclosed location" during purported ongoing negotiations.